test-orgn/remp/Campaign/README.md

 ### API requirements

 Newsletter API is required to respond with `application/json` content-type.
-It is also a good habit if it responds with proper HTTP response code, but if it does not, make sure to properly set up `NEWSLETTER_BANNER_RESPONSE_FAILURE` object.
+It is also a good habit if it responds with proper HTTP response code.
+If it does not, make sure to properly set up `NEWSLETTER_BANNER_RESPONSE_FAILURE` object.
-If not properly set, banner will consider all responses from API as successful.
+Otherwise all responses from API will be considered successful.
 Your API also should respond with failure message that can be shown to subscriber.

 A response is considered successful if:
 - HTTP response code is `2XX`